Pavla-vev/en-for-designers/06-storytelling/story.md

 ## When was that aha moment?
 That aha moment came when my mother bought a painting book for beginners.
 I was fascinated by how someone could create such a beautiful thing out of nothing.
 After several months, when the rest of the family lost interest in the book, I persevered and began to develop in an artistic direction.
 I met my passion for design in high school, where I found out what I would like to do in life and what I really enjoy.
+So thank you mum❤️